 I believe that the student health insurance is intermingled with the staff health insurance.

-So by adding a bunch of young blooded, healthy people to their health insurance premium plan, they bring down the premium.
+So by adding a bunch of young-blooded, healthy people to their health insurance premium plan, they bring down the premium.

 Are you saying?

-Are you leveling the accusation on this program that those tight wad administrating professors, graduate assistants, and administrative types are trying to glom onto you healthy young kids in order to get their insurance premiums down by imposing costs on you that you otherwise would not impose on yourself?
+Are you leveling the accusation on this program that those tight-wad administrating professors, graduate assistants, and administrative types are trying to glom onto you healthy young kids in order to get their insurance premiums down by imposing costs on you that you otherwise would not impose on yourself?

 Well, it gets better.

-in order to not pay theirs, you have to have insurance, and you have to sign a waiver.
+In order to not pay theirs, you have to have insurance and you have to sign a waiver.

-You can't just say I don't want it.
+You can't just say, I don't want it.

 You have to sign this little document that has a little clause that says that I understand that if my insurance policy does not meet their minimum requirements, my health insurance waiver will be declined and I will be responsible for paying the student health insurance premium.

-Now I did a little research.
+Now, I did a little research.

-Wait a whoa, ho, ho, ho, ho.
+Well, ho, ho, ho, ho.

-Yeah, saying it out loud, I feel like I need one of those mental health visits right now.
+Saying it out loud, I feel like I need one of those mental health visits right now.

 But I did a little research, and our state health insurance that we provide for our state elected officials does not meet this minimum requirement.

-What do you mean loud?
+What do you mean, loud?

 The insurance company has to cover it.